 Defining emotional overeating

-Another key point, it is nothing more than a form of binge eating. wherein our loved ones tend to seek solace from food.
-Furthermore, our loved ones begin to consider food as one of the means of driving away their boredom and overcoming their loneliness and sadness.
+Another key point, it is nothing more than a form of binge eating.
+Wherein our loved ones tend to seek solace from food.
+Furthermore, our loved ones begin to consider food as a means of driving away their boredom and overcoming their loneliness and sadness.
 Also, senior parents in daycare centers are more prone to practice such a form of binge eating.
-In spite of this, they feel angry and frustrated with not being able to live life on their terms.
+Despite this, they feel angry and frustrated with not being able to live life on their terms.
 In other words, they take food in place of love.

-In fact, according to research, our stress response system does play a vital role in how our body craves for food.
-Furthermore, when we experience stress, it is difficult for the neurochemicals to function in a normal fashion.
+In fact, according to research, our stress response system does play a vital role in how our body craves food.
+Furthermore, when we experience stress, it is difficult for the neurochemicals to create function normally.
 In other words, causing the body to release stress hormones known as glucocorticoids.
 These glucocorticoids cause the typical cravings for sugar and carbohydrate-rich foods.

-In addition, indulging in foods that are high in fats and carbohydrates are pretty soothing and can really help calm and soothe our seniors.
+In addition, indulging in foods high in fats and carbohydrates is pretty soothing and can really help calm and soothe our seniors.
 As a result, this is why a bar of chocolate after a tiring day feels so soothing and good.
 Simple carbohydrates instantly lit up our moods.
 They soothe our emotions and temporarily make us happy.
-However, once in a while indulgence is acceptable.
-It is important to realize, that making a habit of overeating carbohydrate and fat-rich foods can prove to be harmful to our senior parents.
+However, once in a while, indulgence is acceptable.
+It is important to realize that making a habit of overeating carbohydrate and fat-rich foods can be harmful to our senior parents.
 For this reason, family caregivers should be watchful about the pattern of their parents.

 Reasons why your loved one is overeating